dherzey/bechdel-movies/README.md

 ## Collecting Data From Source
 Data is collected from the following web sources and database:
 - Academy Awards database
-- Bechdel Test movie list (via API)
+- BechdelTest.com API
-- IMDB collected datasets
+- IMDB available datasets
-- The Movie Database (via API)
+- The Movie Database API (to be added in the future)

 ### Scraping the Oscars database
 Results for the Academy Awards nominees and winners from the first Academy Awards until the latest as collected from the online Academy Awards database (https://awardsdatabase.oscars.org/).
 In order to acquire the full HTML source of the award results, Selenium was used to interact with the site and collect its page source which was then parsed using BeautifulSoup for data extraction.
 See the full code in [scrape_oscars_db.py](https://github.com/dherzey/bechdel-movies-project/blob/main/scraper/scrape_oscars_db.py).